New calls for sugar tax after research finds more sugar in NZ soft drinks

 The call for a sugar tax has been strengthened by a new study of New Zealand's soft drinks which shows they contain more sugar than in other countries.

-The Waikato University research found the drinks contained a higher amount of sugar than those in most other western countries.
+The University of Waikato research found the drinks contained a higher amount of sugar than those in most other Western countries.

+Lead author Lynne Chepulis said the average fruit juice or soda in New Zealand had up to five or six teaspoons of sugar, compared with maybe three or four teaspoons in the United Kingdom.

+She said regulations like sugar taxes were encouraging manufacturers to reduce the sugar content in their drinks.

 He said there was no real regulation around sugar or its industry and that it was time for that to change.